Macrometacorp/docs/docs/cep/sink/sink-types/websocket-server.md

 title: websocket-server
 ---

-The [WebSocket sink](websocket.md) sends events to be processed by Macrometa from a topic in a WebSocket server.
+The [WebSocket sink](websocket.md) sends events through the server which are then passed to the `example` stream.
+All events received by `example` stream are then sent to the WebSocket server

-Under this configuration, GDN receives events via the WebSocket server and they are passed to Foo stream for processing.
+Clients can connect to ws://localhost:9025/abc to receive events from the stream.

 ## Syntax